jamietr1/google-docs-writing-tracker/README.md

 the Earlier version as well.
 When I start a new draft, I create a new file and drop it in my Sandbox.
 Wash.
 Risne.
 Repeat.

 The script should run each night between 11pm and midnight.
-This is Eastern Daylight Time.
-To change the script to your local time zone, search the code.gs for "EDT" and made the proper substitution.
+This is Eastern Time.
+To change the script to your local time zone, search the code.gs for "EST" and made the proper substitution.
 I run the script at this time because I am generally done for the day and I want the script to capture the day's work.
 Some people may be night owls and want the script to run at other times.
 That's fine, but depending on when you run it, you might have to alter the date of the files the script looks for.
 Again, this was written with me and my habits in mind.